Lowell-DCT/Lowell-DCT.github.io/README.txt

 - to host the static html observing schedule web pages at:  http://lowell-dct.github.io
 - to allow savvy users to access the past history of schedule changes as needed by going to:  https://github.com/Lowell-DCT/Lowell-DCT.github.io

-Questions/comments can be directed to:  hroe@lowell.edu
+Questions/comments can be directed to:  tac@lowell.edu